-The team that Jamie and I both agreed made the best usage of Pusher was @Risk.
+The team that Jamie and I both agreed made the best usage of Pusher.
 They created a service that was designed with people who are at risk, for example, the elderly living alone.
 What it did was allow certain physical triggers to be setup, for example a kettle being used, or a television remote being pressed, and these events would then update a dashboard in realtime.
 If none of these pre-defined events occurred within a given timeframe then a welfare call would automatically be made to the at-risk person.
 If they didn’t respond then the person’s loved ones would be alerted.

 It was a great idea that could, and almost certainly should, exist in the real-world.
 Not only was it an excellent idea but it was perfectly executed and even their live demo seemed to go down without a hitch.